 - New Jersey Medicaid Academy, established in 2015 through support from The Nicholson Foundation, is a professional development and leadership training program for managers across New Jersey state and county agencies that administer Medicaid.

-- Vermont Medicaid Academy, which launched in December 2016 through support from NESCSO, focuses on fostering cross-agency partnerships and professional development to achieve the state’s Agency of One goals.
+- Vermont Agency of Human Services Leadership Academy, which launched in December 2016 through support from NESCSO, focuses on fostering cross-agency partnerships and professional development to achieve the state’s Agency of One goals.

 For each Academy, CHCS develops the curriculum, provides expert facilitation, and fosters cross-agency relationships with a focus on improving the effectiveness and efficiency of publicly financed care.
 The Academies typically enroll 25-30 competitively selected staff from Medicaid and other partnering agencies to participate in six- to nine-month cohorts of intensive, hands-on training.
 As part of the training sessions, participants develop leadership projects, individually and in teams, to apply newfound policy knowledge to address immediate state challenges.

 Developing the skills necessary to adapt to a changing health care environment will be essential for state agency staff to be effective in their jobs as they evolve.
 Through these unique training venues, CHCS is providing hands-on policy and operational expertise and enabling new relationships to help state agency staff transform the quality and cost-effectiveness of care delivery for the states’ low-income beneficiaries.